 Within the department, we have one full time teacher, two part-time teachers and a SENCO who works four days a week.
-We also have eight Teaching Assistants.
+We also have ten Teaching Assistants.

-Our department consists of 3 classrooms and an office, all off a central carpeted shared area, which is used as an extra teaching space and designated reading area.
-In 1 of the classrooms, we have 4 computers with internet access for the pupils’ use; in another, 11 computers.
+Our department consists of 2 classrooms and an office, all off a central carpeted shared area, which is used as an extra teaching space and designated reading area.
+In 1 of the classrooms, we have 4 computers with internet access for the pupils’ to use.